James-Fitz/clonmel-pride/README.md

  No errors were returned when passing through the official W3C validator CSS
  No errors were found when passing through the official (Jigsaw) validator
+### Fixed Bugs

+There was a white line on the right hand side of all pages.
+This was caused by the header being slightly lager than the background.
+Lowering header width fixed the issue.

 ### Unfixed Bugs
  No unfixed bugs were left in the code.